CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill provides a solid conceptual framework for multi-reviewer code reviews with useful tables for dimension selection, severity calibration, and a report template.
-However, it lacks executable implementations, an explicit end-to-end workflow with validation checkpoints, and could benefit from tighter prose and better progressive disclosure by splitting reference material into separate files.
+This skill provides a solid reference framework for multi-reviewer code reviews with useful tables for dimension allocation, severity calibration, and a report template.
+However, it lacks an explicit end-to-end workflow with validation checkpoints, relies on pseudocode rather than executable steps, and could benefit from splitting detailed reference material (like the full report template) into separate files.
+The content is informative but reads more like a reference document than an actionable skill.

 Suggestions

-Move the detailed report template and severity calibration tables to separate reference files (e.g., REPORT_TEMPLATE.md, SEVERITY_GUIDE.md) and link to them from the main skill.
+Split the report template and severity calibration tables into separate referenced files (e.g., REPORT_TEMPLATE.md, SEVERITY_GUIDE.md) to improve progressive disclosure and keep the main skill lean.

 DimensionReasoningScore